PhilippeMarcMeyer/vanillaSelectBox/README.md

-# vanillaSelectBox v1.0.0
+# vanillaSelectBox v1.0.1

-## vanillaSelectBox : v1.00 : Adding a package.json file
+## vanillaSelectBox : v1.01 : Removing useless code line 550,551 issue 71 by chchch

 ## New : Possibility to change the dropdown tree and change the remote search function